Proper pallet stacking and storage ensure a safe workplace for you and your employees.

 With loaded pallets, the type of stock and when you need to access it is the biggest consideration, particularly if you work with perishable goods, such as pharmaceuticals or food.

-In pharmaceutical and food industries, pallets must be stored so that the oldest products are picked first, rather than buried under stock that has arrived after.
-This is known as a FIFO (first in first out) storage system.
+FIFO (first in first out) storage system: In pharmaceutical and food industries, pallets must be stored so that the oldest products are picked first, rather than buried under stock that has arrived after.

-The opposite, where pallets are stacked up and the item on top is picked first, is referred to as a LIFO system (last in first out).
+LIFO system (last in first out): The opposite, where pallets are stacked up and the item on top is picked first.

 Although you don’t need to protect whatever’s loaded on the pallet, there are still a number of safety considerations when storing unloaded pallets.